arthurBricq/chess_rust/README.md

 This is one of my many personal projects in Rust.
 And it is my second chess engine (*I had done the first in [C++](https://github.com/arthurBricq/chess_cpp)*)

+This engine runs at about 10 million moves per seconds on my machine.

 ![](screenshot.png)

 The engine features :